n3uromanc3r/rotational-backup-script/README.txt

 4. First Run
 ____________________________________________________________________________

-The first time it is run, you must use the -i flag to initialize the backup directory structure.
+The first time it is run, you must use the -i flag to initialize the backup directory structure:

 	rotational-backup-script -i

 During the initialization, you have the opportunity to add files and folders to an exclusion list for rsync.
-The files/folders will be ignored during backups.
+These files/folders will be ignored during backups.

 Once setup is complete, all subsequent backups can be executed using: